 Once the account is created an automatically generated email is sent to the email address with an invitation to log in and set-up the account.
 Invitations expire after 2 weeks and must be re-sent after this time.
 If the invitation was sent in error or is no longer required it can be deleted as long as the invitee has not already set up their account.

 Sometimes a user may already have an account on the system for a different trial.
 Attempting to create a new account for an existing email address will trigger an error.
 A link will be shown to allow the existing account to be associated with the new trial.

 When an existing user logs in they will see any invitations they have for new roles or trials.
 The user can accept or decline the invitation.

 Administrators can add a role to an existing account by first locating the user from the users page for a trial or the global users list.
 Links to add a new role are shown on the account details page.

 The user will receive an email inviting them to link their existing account to the new trial or role.
 They can accept or decline this invitation.

-If your trial is making use of Sealed Envelope’s telephone randomisation service, you can give access to this service by specifying an investigator number when creating the account.
+If a trial is making use of Sealed Envelope’s telephone randomisation service, access to this service is granted by specifying an investigator number when creating the account.
 The investigator number must be a unique 3 digit number in the range 100-999.

 When the user calls the telephone randomisation service they must enter the study number and investigator number to gain access to the system.
 These are shown to administrators and users with telephone access on the trials summary page.